 About the Future Centre

-Melissa Clark Reynolds ONZM has become a Digital Strategist and Professional Director after 25 years experience as an entrepreneur and in the business startup community.
-She has been CEO of a number of Technology companies.
-She is a Governor of Radio NZ, sits on the Boards of Kiwi Insurance, Jasmax, and Beef and Lamb NZ.
-She chairs the LINZ Risk & Audit Committee.
-Melissa was a Member of MPI’s Primary Growth Partnership Investment Advisory Panel from 2014 to 2016.
-In 2016 she attended the Te Hono Bootcamp at Stanford University, trained as a Foresight Practitioner with The Institute For The Future in Palo Alto, and trained with Clayton Christiansen in his approach to Disruptive Innovation through Harvard (HBX).
+Melissa Clark Reynolds ONZM, ChMInstD became a Foresight Practitioner and Professional Director after 30 years experience as a technology entrepreneur and CEO of a number of Technology companies.
+She sits on the Boards of Atkins Ranch, Alpine Energy Network, Daffodil Enterprises Ltd and the NZ Future Bees Trust.
+Melissa was previously Chair of Little Yellow Bird, Deputy Chair of Radio NZ, the first independent Director of Beef & Lamb NZ and a Member of MPI’s Primary Growth Partnership Investment Advisory Panel.
+Melissa has been part of the Te Hono Primary Sector Bootcamp at Stanford University, twice.
+She trained as a Foresight Practitioner with The Institute for the Future in Palo Alto and also with Clayton Christiansen in his approach to Disruptive Innovation through Harvard.
+She has also trained with Futurist Sohail Inayutollah in his approach to corporate narrative and content level analysis.

 Melissa’s Linkedin Profile is here: https://nz.linkedin.com/in/melissaclarkr

 Judith Eastgate has worked with people for over 25 years in both the public and private sector in the Asia Pacific region.
 She is committed to impacting the future of NZ through working with leaders in our organisations.
 As a coach, she knows it’s solely the performance of her clients that is the measure of her success.
 In 2014 Judith trained at ‘Being a Leader and the Effective Exercise of Leadership’ delivered by EJI in the US.
 Judith works with FutureCentre.nz clients on strategy to execution and developing alignment between Senior Teams and Boards.
-She has worked with AQ on their Company Strategy.
+She has worked with AQ earlier in the year on Company Strategy.
+Judith has been working extensively with Lincoln University in 2018, aligning Values and Behaviours with Strategy.
+In 2018 she trained with Sohail Inayutullah in his CLA and Foresight Methodologies.

 Judith’s LinkedIn profile is here: https://nz.linkedin.com/in/juditheastgate